Wednesday, May 3, 2023

 2023 April 28th, Day 14 & 15 Newlyn to Milford Haven

-A bumpy start motoring directly into wind and waves to the Runnel Stone, ideally I would have left at about 02:00 for the best tide around Lands End but that but I compromised to get more sleep and left at 04:45 which would allow me to clear Cape Cornwall before the tide turned and would also allow a bit more time for wind and wave to reduce.
+A bumpy start motoring directly into wind and waves to the Runnel Stone, ideally I would have left at about 02:00 for the best tide around Lands End but I compromised to get more sleep and left at 04:45 which would allow me to clear Cape Cornwall before the tide turned and would also allow a bit more time for the wind and waves to moderate.

-With contradictory forecasts from different model, I left I did not knowing if I would be heading direct to Ireland, to Milford Haven or to St Ives or further up the coast, that was resolved when I downloaded multiple models at 08:40, had the inshore and shipping forecast from the UK Met office and the forecast from Met Eireann.
-St Ives would likely be to exposed to waves and a poor starting point going NW, Carnsore was a long way off in light winds and would require much more motoring so I decided on Milford.
+With contradictory forecasts from different models, I left not knowing if I would be heading direct to Ireland, to Milford Haven, to St Ives or further up the Cornish or Devon coast, that was resolved when I downloaded multiple models at 08:40, had the inshore and shipping forecast from the UK Met office and the forecast from Met Eireann.
+St Ives would likely be too exposed to waves and a poor starting point going NW, Carnsore was a long way off in light winds and would require much more motoring so I decided on Milford.

-A few large sets where come through as I passed The Longships
+A few large sets where coming through as I passed The Longships

-but now it was reasonably comfortable not bashing directly
+but now it was reasonably comfortable as I was not bashing directly

 into the waves.